 While it could be considered an entry-level by today’s standards, it still has some of the functionality and traits of a more advanced camera despite the fact it was released way back in 2013.
 What’s maybe most impressive is its current price point, which puts it in a league of its own and makes it even more compelling purchase than ever before.
 We are always curious of how an older camera stood up the test of time and how competitive it still is on the current camera market, but we are especially interested when it’s a camera from a renowned manufacturer like Fujifilm.

 We strongly believe that there is still place for the X-M1 and that it still has plenty of life left inside of it, but as always, only by examining the camera more closely will enable us to make such a definite conclusion.
+Will still stand the test of time despite the release of Olympus OM-D E-M1 Mark II being labeled as best mirrorless camera?
 So, let’s start with a quick rundown of the most important specifications.

 The controls themselves are also well-crafted and have nice a feel to them.
 Now, that we’re done with the introductions, let’s take a little tour around the camera and look at it in more detail.
 Looking on the front reveals only the focus assist light and the lens release button, meaning that the XM-1 keeps its clean and minimalistic looks this way.
 The left side of the camera features a little speaker, while the right one features the connector cover which holds the mini-HDMI and the micro-USB ports.
 Both the battery and the memory card slot are found in the battery chamber located at the bottom of the camera.
 The top of the camera contains the pop-up flash with a little switch that lifts it up, a hotshoe with a pair of stereo microphones, the main mode dial with one customizable mode, a shutter button with an On/Off lever, the Fn button, as well as the top control dial.